Shruti-Mahato/PythonProject/README.md

      Enter q to exit
 Enter your Option
 ```
-•	For Option 1, Just display all the employee details (Same as Option 1 above and hence should call the same function)
+For Option 1, Just display all the employee details (Same as Option 1 above and hence should call the same function)
-•	For Option 2, Prompt for Designation, and display details of all the employee with that designation
+For Option 2, Prompt for Designation, and display details of all the employee with that designation
-o	if designation is “All”, then display details of all the employees (Optional: sorted by Designation when “All”)
+if designation is “All”, then display details of all the employees (Optional: sorted by Designation when “All”)